greshake/i3status-rust/README.md

 i3, rustc and cargo.
 Only tested on Arch Linux.
 If you want to use the font icons on Arch, install ttf-font-awesome from the AUR.
 For dev builds, you need to install gperftools (the block profiler uses it).

 # How to use it
-1. Clone the repository: `git clone https://github.com/XYunknown/i3status-rust.git`
+1. If you are using Arch Linux, you can install from the AUR: [`i3status-rust-git`](https://aur.archlinux.org/packages/i3status-rust-git/) and proceed to step 3.
+Otherwise, clone the repository: `git clone https://github.com/XYunknown/i3status-rust.git`
 2. run `cd i3status-rust && cargo build --release`
 3. Edit `example_config.toml` to your liking and put it to a sensible place (e.g. `~/.config/i3/status.toml`)
 4. Edit your i3 config